'We hope to keep Mac Allister as long as we can'

 'His father played for Argentina with Maradona'

-Mac Allister joined Brighton in January 2019 from Argentinos Juniors, where he initially returned on loan.
+Mac Allister joined Brighton in a reported £7m deal during January 2019 from Argentinos Juniors, where he initially returned on loan.

 He also had a loan stint Boca Juniors and, after making his Argentina debut in September 2019, made his first appearance for the Seagulls in March 2020 against Wolves.